-This blogpost is an update on our thinking and conversations about how this city could contribute to global food resilience and sustainability.
+This blogpost is an update on our thinking and conversations about how this city could contribute to global food resilience and sustainability through our Community Choices Action Research programme.

 Although the challenge of feeding the world’s growing population seems far removed from our here-and-now local concerns, it isn’t.
 The recent hike in food prices tells us that; it looks set to continue, and is illustrative of stresses in the network from climate change, resource depletion and population pressures.